Features of the Student Testing Application

 - To open the context menu, the student performs one of the following actions:

-Figure 5.
-Context menu for ELA question (sample screen)
+Figure 6.
+Context menu for ELA answer options (sample screen)

 About the Masking Tool

-Students who have masking as a designated support can use the Masking tool to allow them to hide sections of the test page they find distracting (figure 6).
+A student who has masking as a designated support can use the Masking tool to hide sections of the test page the student finds distracting (figure 7).

 To mask an area of a test page: